keyboardAnt/newt/README.md

 make list-local-only  # Not synced to wandb make list-wandb-only  # Only on wandb (no local logs)

-# Collect videos from trained tasks
+# Collect videos from trained tasks (videos are generated during training)
 cd tdmpc2 && python discover/collect_videos.py --min-progress 0.5
 ```